a4fr/bbcRadio_top40/README.md

 # bbc_top40
-BBC radio has a program that play requested listener musics and release top 40 chart from most requested single musics. this chart has available in (BBC Radio - UK Top 40)[http://www.bbc.co.uk/radio1/chart/singles].
+BBC radio has a program that play requested listener musics and release top 40 chart from most requested single musics. this chart has available in [BBC Radio - UK Top 40](http://www.bbc.co.uk/radio1/chart/singles).
 My favorite musics almost in this chart.
 This app has 3 parts:

 1. bbc_top40_robot